If you’ve been doing the ketogenic diet or are just health conscious you’ve likely heard of MCT oil.

 MCTs also have fewer calories than LCTs, with 8.3 calories per gram vs 9.2 calories per gram.

 Despite these promising findings, the effects of MCTs on weight loss remain moderate.
 A meta-analysis of 13 studies found that compared to LCTs, MCTs did decrease body weight, waist circumference, hip circumference, total body fat, total subcutaneous fat, and visceral fat – but the changes were modest.[*]

 In conclusion, MCTs can aid healthy weight-loss because they make you feel fuller for longer, don’t get store as fat, have lower calories, and boost your metabolism through their thermogenic effect, but the overall change is moderate.

 MCTs are natural antibiotics and are capable of killing certain types of harmful bacteria without decreasing or removing “good” bacteria.
 This leads to a better gut environment overall which improves the defense against harmful bacteria, fungi and other parasites.

 Harmful bacteria such as streptococcus, staphylococcus, neisseria and other bacteria known to cause viruses have been killed by MCTs.
-Your gut affects everything from energy expenditure to your ability to absorb vitamins and minerals from the foods you eat, so it’s important to keep it balanced and healthy[*].
+Your gut affects everything from energy expenditure to your ability to absorb vitamins and minerals, so it’s important to keep it balanced and healthy[*].